 - Sauces + Gravies: Makes the most delicious homemade sauces and gravies.

 - Rice + Grains: Substitute for water when cooking rice or other grains.
-Adds a nutritional boost and flavour.
+Adds a nutritional boost and flavor.
 Great way to incorporate more bone broth for kids or people who do not like soups.

 - Risotto + Casseroles: Absolutely delicious in risotto or casseroles that call for broth.